Saturday, June 20, 2026

 Main line: 1.e4 c5 2.Nc3 Nc6 3.f4 g6 4.Nf3 Bg7 5.Bc4 (or 5.Bb5 versions) with a setup aiming for Qe1-h4 and f4-f5 kingside attack.

 Pros: Direct attacking weapon.
-Scores well at club level because Black often does not know the right defensive setup.
+Scores well at club level because Black often does not know the cleanest defensive setup (which is to play ...d5 early to equalise in the centre).
 Fits aggressive tactical players.

-Cons: Well-prepared Black plays ...d5 early and equalizes.
-At higher levels it is less respected than the Alapin or Rossolimo.
+Cons: Well-prepared Black plays ...d5 early and equalises.
+Above 2000 ELO it is less respected than the Alapin or Rossolimo.
+Use it as a club weapon, not as a long-term repertoire choice.

 Recommended for: Attackers 1400 to 1900 who prefer a clear kingside plan.